Board of Sport Ireland

 Mary is the former Assistant Chief Executive with the Health and Safety Authority.
 Mary joined the HSA from Waterford Crystal where she had the role of Human Resources Manager.
 Mary has served on many Boards and committees and is currently on the Board of Waterford Childcare Ltd. Previous Boards include Pobal, HSA, Waterford Chamber of Commerce (former President) and Waterford Institute of Technology.
 Mary is a certified member of the Mediation Institute of Ireland and has extensive experience as non-executive director across both public and private sectors.
 Mary was recently appointed to the Board of the National College of Art and Design and has a keen interest in all sports and particularly in promoting participation.

 Olive competed as a high performance athlete from 2000 – 2013.
-She became World Athletics Champion in 2009.
-She represented Ireland at four consecutive Olympic Games.
-Since retiring from competitive sport in 2013 Olive has been a member of the Sport Ireland High Performance Committee.
+She represented Ireland at four consecutive Olympic Games and became World Athletics Champion in 2009.
+Since retiring from competitive sport in 2013, Olive has been a member of the Sport Ireland High Performance Committee.
+She is the current Chair of the Sport Ireland Research and Participation Committee and represents Sport Ireland on the FAI Nominations Committee.
+Olive has an MA in Leadership & Strategy.
+The research element of her MA focussed on the delivery of organisational change and implementation of governance reform in the aftermath of an organisational crisis.
 She currently works as a Statistician in the Central Statistics Office (CSO).
-She will shortly complete a Post-Graduate Diploma in Public Management in the Institute of Public Administration.

 Padraic is a two-time Paralympian and a former world champion in the sport of Boccia.
 With over 20 years national and international competitive experience, he possesses a wealth of knowledge across the sports disability sector.
 Apart from extensive experience in existing disciplines, more recently he has been assisting in developing Power Chair Football within Ireland.
 He has worked with Youth Sport Trust UK and is currently working with East Coast FM and Sky Ireland.